Troubleshoot errors in Snowflake Notebooks¶

 Refresh the webpage and start the notebook again.

-If the issue persists, the next step is to open the package picker and check if all installed packages are still valid.
-In the drop down for each package, you can see the available versions.
+If the issue persists, open the package selector and check whether all installed packages are valid.
+In the drop-down for each package, you can see the available versions.
 Selecting the latest version of the package usually clears the error.

 Read-only file system issue¶